-In the case of BA, a power outage caused the initial downtime but it was the fact that the staff working in the data centre didn’t know how to safely restore all the systems when switching them back on that led to the wider outage.
-This knowledge gap due to outsourcing and insufficient training made the initial outage so much worse, turning it into a full-blown disaster event.
-Data centre managers have to focus a lot of energy and resources on keeping infrastructure up to date, but there needs to be just as much importance placed on the processes around these systems to remain resilient.
+In the case of BA, a power outage caused the initial downtime but it was the fact that staff didn’t know how to safely restore all the systems when switching them back on that led to the wider outage.
+This knowledge gap due to outsourcing and insufficient training made the initial outage so much worse, turning it into a full-blown crisis management event.
+Data centre managers have to focus a lot of energy and resources on keeping infrastructure up to date, but there needs to be just as much importance placed on the processes to maintain and support these services to remain resilient.

 Two-thirds of data centre outages are related to process, not infrastructure systems.
-The costs related to an outage are far-reaching.
-Initial costs include damage to mission-critical data, lost productivity and equipment damage.
-Longer term consequences could be legal and regulatory impacts and lost confidence and trust from stakeholders and customers.
-The losses of reputation and market share for BA have been significant.
+The costs related to an outage are far-reaching, including not only initial costs such as damage to mission-critical data, lost productivity and equipment damage but also legal and regulatory impacts, loss of reputation in the eyes of customers and loss of market confidence.

 If people and processes are so important in reducing downtime, data centre managers should take the following actions: